alexandroid000/talks/nasco/nasco.md

 -----------

 Each document is "owned" by one Google account.
-This account can change sharing settings, delete the document, etc.
+This account can change sharing settings, delete the document, etc. Google can lock people out of docs if they violate Terms of Service.

+. . .

 Best Practices: